Ethical Storytelling: A Media literacy toolkit for newsrooms

 Some (old school) journalists feel nervous about anything that distracts from being an “honest witness”.
 Although a noble aim, this is, I think, a slightly outdated argument considering journalism’s vulnerable financial position, the news deserts created by local newspaper closures, low levels of trust, being labelled as “fake news” and “enemies the people” by the US president and other demagogues.
 I could go on.

 In such an environment, surely, it is incumbent on journalists to proactively try to persuade people that what we do matters, we can be trusted and can have a positive impact on their lives and the health of society.

-However, some types of news media, I suspect, are sceptical for reason more related to self-preservation than a matter of principle.
+However, some types of news media, I suspect, are sceptical for reasons more related to self-preservation than a matter of principle.
 Take for example news media with a business model that is heavily reliant on programmatic advertising, invasive ad tracking and mass social reach.

-Would they really benefit from a more media literate audience who understands that by accepting the terms and conditions that pop up when they land on their website that they are agreeing to let advertisers track their activity across the web?
+Would they really benefit from a more media-literate audience who understands that by accepting the terms and conditions that pop up when they land on their website that they are agreeing to let advertisers track their activity across the web?

 Would they benefit if their audiences better understand the financial imperatives that often lead to hyper-partisan, sensational content with many journalists stuck behind their desks relying on press releases and social media for their stories?

 It is impossible to overemphasize the extent to which commercial interests are an obstacle to slowing the spread of sensationalism and clickbait, as well as the greater sins of hate and disinformation.